csae8092/posts/pimp-de-web-app/part-4-linking-indexes-and-text.md

 ![image alt text](https://raw.githubusercontent.com/csae8092/posts/master/pimp-de-web-app/images/part-4/image_3.jpg)

-This has to be considered as feature and not as bug, because the application or, to me more precise the function `app:XMLtoHTML` in **modules/app.xql**: does exactly what we told her to do.
-It is looking for a document called **Leiden_VLQ_79.xml** in the collection `data/editions/` and transform this - none existing one -  with the default stylsheet `resources/xslt/xmlToHtml.xsl`.
+This has to be considered as feature and not as bug, because the application or, to me more precise the function `app:XMLtoHTML` in **modules/app.xql**: does exactly what we told it to do.
+It is looking for a document called **Leiden__VLQ__79.xml** in the collection `data/editions/` and transform this - none existing one -  with the default stylsheet `resources/xslt/xmlToHtml.xsl`.

-Lucky for us the we parametrized this function already [see Part 9 - Code refactoring](../part-9-code-refactoring/).
+Lucky for us the we parametrized this function already ([see Part 9 - Code refactoring](../part-9-code-refactoring/)).
 What is left to do now is to find out, if a document is either a description or an edition and based on this, add the according `?directory=` parameter.
 Something we can achieve be rewriting `app:listPers_hits` in **modules/app.xql** into:

 ```xquery